If you need a telephone voiceover, follow these tips to achieve maximal results!

 Music can be used with non-interactive telephone voiceovers, such as a standalone welcome message or an on-hold message.
 It can also be used with a combined welcome/menu message at the start of an interactive system; however, it is not usually used with the rest of the messages in such a system.

 If you choose to use music in your telephone voiceover, you can either buy it, or get it free and/or royalty-free online.

 Piano music is generally a popular choice for telephone voiceovers.

 The music is added in by the voice actor.

 What file formats are used?

 There are many types of telephone systems, and they use a wide variety of file formats.
-It is very important that you find out and inform the voice talent which type of file your system requires (VOX, WAV, etc.), which bit rate (8 bit, 4 bit, etc), and which sampling rate (8000Hz, 6000Hz, etc).
-Consult your system’s user guide or your company’s technical support, and let the voice talent know these details.
+It is very important that you find out and inform the voice actor which type of file your system requires (VOX, WAV, etc.), which bit rate (8 bit, 4 bit, etc), and which sampling rate (8000Hz, 6000Hz, etc).
+Consult your system’s user guide or your company’s technical support, and let the voice actor know these details.